ewang26/CS2620_2/notebook.md

 - Started implementing server tests for each possible message.
 Not comprehensive, but they give confidence that the main functionality is working.

+- Made progress on the client-side, focusing on implementing the GUI interface in the ChatGUI class.
+In particular, added functionality for deleting messages and accounts, as well as getting read messages/displaying unread message count.
+But the client can't connect to the server yet.

+- Still need to implement the custom protocol.

 ### 2/8/25

 - Went between a few protocol designs that could be extended to allow both our custom and json protocol.
 Finally landed on a design where we have a class per message type, since that is what is extended between the protocols.